Readercon Procedures for Addressing Reported Violations of the Code of Conduct

 - Calling the Boston Area Rape Crisis Center (BARCC) hotline (the listener can provide the number) or other hotline.

-- Seeking medical treatment via Operation Hammond, calling 911, or going to a hospital.
+- Seeking medical treatment via on-site medical services, calling 911, or going to a hospital.

 The procedures person will: